cabo/senml-jc/green.md

 # Conclusion

-In direct comparison, the typical overhead introduced by a 'human-readable' representation in contrast to a binary representation for message transport has been presented as significant in this concise contribution.
+In direct comparison, the typical overhead introduced by a 'human-readable' representation in contrast to a binary representation for message transport has been presented as significant in this short contribution.
 On the one hand, the findings documented need to be augmented with additional data from other parties and additional examples including real-world onboard power consumption measurements in order to be deterministically validated.
 On the other hand, the correlated resource consumption of message computation and transmission (especially with respect to power consumption) paints a clear picture, today.
 A generic approach of establishing binary message transfer supported will improve average resource savings and therefore constitutes a paramount target.
 In combination with tooling for human readabilty this target is achievable addressing both implementers and end users.
 Future evaluations and large scale measurements are required to underpan and establish this principle approach.

 --- back